 GIVE YOUR GREENS A SOAK

-Soak your greens in a bath of cold water for about 24 hours before using them.
+Soak your fresh greenery in a bath of cold water for about 24 hours before using them.
 This will help them retain moisture.
 And moisture is the best friend of Christmas greens!

 MIST YOUR GREENS

 Put water in a mister and give your greens a daily mist.
 Just be careful if you are misting lighted greens or greens that have faux berries or flowers or bows because the color might run!

-WATER FRESH GREENS
+CHANGE THE WATER FRESH GREENS ARE IN

 Keep the water clean.
 Just use plain water.
-Studies have shown that adding things like Clorox, sugar, corn syrup or even commercial supplements have no effect on the longevity of fresh cut greens.
+Studies have shown that adding things like Clorox, sugar, corn syrup or even commercial supplements has no effect on the longevity of fresh cut greens.

 If you have potted greens keep them moist but not wet.